Manu National Park Information

 Machiguengas

-The Matsiguenka (also known as Machiguenga) is the leading group living in the Manu National Park, established in four communities and 700 people.
+The Matsiguenka (Machiguenga) is the leading group living in Manu National Park.
+They are established in four communities and have 700 people.
 Near these communities, other Matsiguenka families form small settlements with a traditional way of life.
 Other Matsiguenka groups live in the zone between the rivers Piñipiñi and Mameria.

-In the park’s buffer zone, several communities in Matsiguenka, Such as Santa Rosa de Huacaria, Palotoa, and Shipetiari.
-The Matsiguenka live mainly from cultivating cassava, hunting, and fishing.
+Several communities, such as Santa Rosa de Huacaria, Palotoa, and Shipetiari, exist in the park’s buffer zone.
+The Matsiguenka live mainly by cultivating cassava, hunting, and fishing.

 Other Native Groups

-Other groups do found in the low parts of the Amazon, such as the Yine, who live in the community of Diamante, and the Harakmbut, who live mainly in the neighborhood of Shintuya near the Alto Madre de Dios River.
+Other groups are found in the low parts of the Amazon, such as the Yine, who live in the Diamante community, and the Harakmbut, who live mainly in the Shintuya neighborhood near the Alto Madre de Dios River.

-Also, the areas more distant from the park, like the headwaters of the river Manu, are visited temporarily by Nahua and Yora to collect taricaya eggs and fish.
-The Mapacho river valley in the high Andean zone is home to the Quechua-speaking communities that grow potatoes, corn, fruits, and coffee.
-These communities border the park, except for Callanga, located in an old hacienda.
+Also, Nahua and Yora temporarily visit areas more distant from the park, like the headwaters of the river Manu, to collect taricaya eggs and fish.
+The Mapacho River valley in the high Andean zone is home to Quechua-speaking communities that grow potatoes, corn, fruits, and coffee.
+These communities border the park, except for Callanga, which is in an old hacienda.

-Discover the extreme biodiversity, see through the Manu National Park to Travel agencies or Tour operators
+Discover the extreme biodiversity and see through the Manu National Park to travel agencies or tour operators.

 • Offices of the Manu National Park